 8) Prepare and freeze 2 weeks’ worth of meals

 Another way to take the pressure off is to cook and freeze some easy to reheat meals.
 When baby arrives, nobody in the house is going to want to cook, especially if you’re tired.

 Take the weeks before baby’s due date to stock up on meals – make double portions, eat half and freeze the rest.
+Or even ask a family member or friend if they can cook up a meal for you!
 Then all you have to do is reheat it and the work is done.

 9) Create a list of important phone numbers

 Create a list of important contacts and emergency phone numbers to have on hand in case you need them in a hurry.
 Add them as contacts to your phone and your partner’s phone, so you’ll always have them with you.

 It’s also helpful to make two paper copies – one for the nappy bag, and one for the fridge for you or for visitors to access should they need it.

 10) Learn how to practice safe sleeping to reduce the risk of sudden infant death

 Sadly babies do still pass away from sudden infant death and fatal sleeping accidents in Australia each year.
 But there are ways to reduce your risk.
 The best thing you can do to help keep your baby safe is to follow the Red Nose Safe Sleep Recommendations for all sleeps, both night and day.